reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 <YouWillLearn>

-* How React "sees" component structures
+* How React "sees" Component structures
 * What a render tree is and what it is useful for
 * What a module dependency tree is and what it is useful for